 Evaluate Azure Arc-enabled servers on an Azure virtual machine

 Azure Arc-enabled servers is designed to help you connect servers running on-premises or in other clouds to Azure.
-Normally, you would not use Azure Arc-enabled servers on an Azure virtual machine because all the same capabilities are natively available for these VMs, including a representation of the VM in Azure Resource Manager, VM extensions, managed identities, and Azure Policy.
-If you attempt to install Azure Arc-enabled servers on an Azure VM, you'll receive an error message stating that it is unsupported and the agent installation will be canceled.
+Normally, you wouldn't connect an Azure virtual machine to Azure Arc because all the same capabilities are natively available for these VMs.
+Azure VMs already have a representation in Azure Resource Manager, VM extensions, managed identities, and Azure Policy.
+If you attempt to install Azure Arc-enabled servers on an Azure VM, you'll receive an error message stating that it is unsupported.

 Note